Streaming Response

 If you check for this object, you can break (or get confirmation) before executing the code.

-While the code is being executed, you’ll recieve the line of code that’s being run:
+While the code is being executed, you’ll receive the line of code that’s being run:

 We use this to highlight the active line of code on our UI, which keeps the user aware of what Open Interpreter is doing.

-You’ll then recieve its output, if it produces any:
+You’ll then receive its output, if it produces any:

 When the code is finished executing, this flag will be sent: